A Snapshot of Pediatric Cancers

 - 1 Includes cancers in children 0-18 years of age.
-Does not include research on pediatric AIDS, infant mortality, science enrichment, or anti-smoking.

 - 2 The estimated NCI investment is based on funding associated with a broad range of peer-reviewed scientific activities.
 For additional information on research planning and budgeting at the National Institutes of Health (NIH), see About NIH.